-The Mission of Trinity and St. Paul’s United Churches
+The Mission of Trinity United Church

-Is to be the ears, eyes, feet, hands and heart of Christ
+is to be the ears, eyes, feet, hands and heart of Christ

-In the Harrowsmith-Verona area
+in the Harrowsmith-Verona area

 and in the world